flutter/website/src/content/add-to-app/index.md

 If you are writing a new application from scratch, it is easy to [get started][] using Flutter.
-But what if you already have an app that's not written in Flutter, and it's not practical to start from scratch?
+But what if you already have an app that's not written in Flutter, and it's impractical to start from scratch?

 For those situations, Flutter can be integrated into your existing application piecemeal, as a module.
 This feature is known as "add-to-app".
 The module can be